CLSherrod/clsherrod.github.io/now.md

 ---
 This is a [now page](https://nownownow.com/about).
 See [my interests page](https://christophersherrod.com/interests/) and my other [/slashes pages](https://christophersherrod.com/slashes)

-Updated on Tuesday June 25th, 2024.
+Updated on Wednesday June 26th, 2024.

 ## Recently Published